rozek/svelte-drag-and-drop-actions/README.md

 * [dragging an existing dummy](https://svelte.dev/repl/ee2a354b389049fa87da061ab7731c53) - drags a dummy built from an existing HTML element (which must be visible, however)
 * [dragging an ad-hoc dummy](https://svelte.dev/repl/65a48616a12f4cd18bca6fed83cb2088) - demonstrates how to dynamically create a drag image for a draggable
 * [plain dragging from a handle](https://svelte.dev/repl/83e4a79911f243f0b618fd25eece9d39) - illustrates dragging from a given handle rather than the whole draggable
-* [plain dragging with panning](https://svelte.dev/repl/70d99ffcd0494eac871e5ce68198bd4d) - demonstrates autoamtic scrolling while a Draggable is dragged over a scrollable container
+* [plain dragging with panning](https://svelte.dev/repl/70d99ffcd0494eac871e5ce68198bd4d) - demonstrates automatic scrolling while a Draggable is dragged over a scrollable container
 * [plain draggable Button](https://svelte.dev/repl/ba1d1ce67c0b40439ea5e3015d6d36bf) - drags a button which remains clickable
 * [plain draggable Note](https://svelte.dev/repl/03727e9474614e678b23fdaa1cbf5003) - drags a "note", but only from its title bar
 * [plain draggable resizable Note](https://svelte.dev/repl/86663312b0034250943904ed537feff8) - adds a "resize" handle to the draggable note